mrcore5/foundation/README.md

 For this foundation module, well, there isn't any...yet.

-Foundation specific documentaion will be here in the future.
+Foundation specific documentation will be here in the future.

 For now, see https://github.com/mrcore5/framework